Freemasonry in Malta: The French period

 After the 1798–1800 French occupation of Malta, many French soldiers were incarcerated as prisoners of war.
-In 1811, they established a Masonic lodge named Les Amis en Captivite under a warrant from Marseilles.
+In 1811, they established a Masonic lodge named Les Amis en Captivite under a warrant from Marseille.
 In that same year, the lodge was attacked by rioters, following exhortations from priests that the freemasons were responsible for the prevailing drought and disease stricken horses.

 Following repatriation of the bulk of prisoners between April and August 1814, the lodge members were essentially non-French.
 On 6 October 1819, the lodge obtained a warrant from United Grand Lodge of England (UGLE).
 The lodge was permitted to work in Italian.
 In 1820, the British Governor on the island, Thomas Maitland, suspended the lodge by reason of infiltration by the carbonari, an Italian secret society which purported to subvert Italian states.
 It nevertheless appears on the official list of UGLE up to 1824.

 Although some evidence has been presented to suggest that Napoleon Bonaparte was a Freemason, including a masonic apron said to have been his, and annotated with his name and masonic dates, now owned by Columbia Lodge No 2397 (London), there remains considerable uncertainty over the question.
 Several French sources cite similar accounts of his initiation into freemasonry in Malta in 1798 in a French Regimental Lodge, probably Army Philadelphe Lodge, but the earliest of these sources dates to some years after the events described, and there is no extant primary source, such as a Lodge minute book or attendance register.
 A number of masonic scholars have explored the available evidence, but none has felt able to form a definite opinion for or against the evidence.